kubeshop/testkube/docs/docs/articles/test-workflows.md

 ```

 ### condition: always
-It's a common thing to save artifacts in case of failure.
-By default the `artifacts` have `condition: always` set if added directly on step.
-So, they will be always scraped - even if the step fails:
+It is common to save artifacts in case of failure.
+By default the `artifacts` have `condition: always` set if added directly on a step.
+They will be always scraped - even if the step fails:

 ```yaml
 - name: Example step with artifacts